 Kyle creates real estate and economic development strategies that address public policy priorities and strengthen communities.

 Kyle’s practice focuses on economic development, community planning, and transportation initiatives.
-He is based in HR&A’s Raleigh office and works with clients throughout North America.
+He is based in Massachusetts and works with clients throughout North America.

 Kyle helps cities throughout the country create and refine their economic development strategies, policies, and incentive toolkits.
 He assisted the cities of Cincinnati, Columbus, Ohio, and New Orleans in evaluating the efficacy and efficiency of their incentive policies and identifying opportunities to better align these programs with community objectives.
 He also supported the Indy Chamber in identifying opportunities to re-position existing incentive programs to drive inclusive economic development outcomes, and worked with the City of Grand Rapids to produce its Equitable Economic Development and Mobility Strategic Plan, which provides detailed guidance on actions the City and its partners will take to promote inclusive economic growth and equitable transportation access.
 Currently, Kyle is advising the City of Tulsa on the development of a strategy to enhance the City’s community and economic development service delivery systems, with a focus on reducing inequities in outcomes for Tulsa residents.